Anarchism in Brazil: First Republic (1889–1930)

 Organized workers initially believed the Proclamation of the Republic would inaugurate a new era of political and social rights, but the republican regime ultimately disappointed them.
 Most workers were subjected to long working hours—up to 16 hours a day—with little time for rest and leisure.
 These workers lived in precarious housing or, in the case of company towns, in residences subject to employer control.
 They suffered from transportation and infrastructure problems.
 In the case of illness, disability, or unemployment, workers without a charitable fund from the company or a subscription to an aid society were completely unassisted due to the absence of social policies.

 The First Republic's electoral system, with open voting and control of elections by the ruling parties, hindered workers' ability to participate in political life.
 This exclusionary, oligarchic political model and lack of institutional channels for social demands strengthened Brazilian anarchism during the First Republic.
 Workers included a considerable proportion of ex-slaves and proletarianized immigrants with very low civil, political, and social rights—circumstances that encouraged worker direct action.
 Revolutionary syndicalism, spread by anarchist militants, greatly influenced the labor movement.

 Worker organization was a hallmark of Brazil during the First Republic, to which anarchists contributed.
 The volume of associations were particularly visible at times when the labor movement was on the rise, when favorable economic conditions conferred greater bargaining power on the workers and strike movements were more likely to succeed.
 Despite economic recessions and repression, which could lead to the closure of associations, the workers were prone to reconstitute and expand their organizations in more favorable circumstances.
 Union organizations often formed part of local or state federations.
 In revolutionary syndicalist tendencies, a federalist structure prevailed with non-hierarchical structures and no paid employees.

 In the First Republic, the male labor force was instrumental in manufacturing and industrial work and female labor was significant in the textile and clothing sectors, reaching a majority in some places.
 The weight of women's work was always underrepresented in workers' organizations.
 In this sense, Brazilian anarchists took some initiatives to create "female nuclei", such as the Group for Female Emancipation in Rio de Janeiro.
 The seamstress unions, which emerged in 1919 in Rio de Janeiro and São Paulo, were among the few exceptions of unions organized and run exclusively by women, and were driven by anarchists such as Elvira Boni, Elisa Gonçalves de Oliveira, Aída Morais, Isabel Peleteiro, and Noêmia Lopes.
-Strikes organized with the strong presence of women usually involved, in addition to demands for better wages and reduced working hours, complaints of sexual abuse and mistreatment of masters and foremen.
+Strikes organized with the strong female presence usually involved, in addition to demands for better wages and reduced working hours, complaints of sexual abuse and mistreatment by masters and foremen.